TrustFinity/patdryburgh.com/blog/_posts/2009-10-07-frictionless-part-two.md

 The same could be done with the WordPress app, however the process isn't nearly as seamless.
 With the Tumblr app, I take a picture, save it, click to post a photo, enter a description, and Tumblr takes care of the rest.
 I have even seen it post photos quicker to Tumblr than the Facebook app takes to post a simple status update (I've had it take over a minute… brutal).

 That this whole Tumblr system is so seamless, so well thought out, really makes it hard to argue against using a hosted solution for blogging.
-Aside from some minor potential security issues (which really are likely dealt with more thoroughly than on a self-hosted blog), there really seem to be now downsides that I've experienced as a Tumblr user.
+Aside from some minor potential security issues (which really are likely dealt with more thoroughly than on a self-hosted blog), there really seem to be few downsides that I've experienced as a Tumblr user.

 Aside from full-fledged client websites, I can't see myself going back to a self-hosted solution anytime soon.